Topograph Slinky Engine

 Configuration

 Topograph is deployed as a standard Kubernetes application using a Helm chart.
 Topograph is configured using a configuration file stored in a ConfigMap and mounted to the Topograph container at /etc/topograph/topograph-config.yaml.
 In addition, when sending a topology request, the request payload includes additional parameters.
-The parameters for the configuration file and topology request are defined in the global section of the Helm values file, as shown below:
+The provider and engine are defined as top-level Helm values, as shown below:

 Shared with the Kubernetes engine: because the Topograph API server runs as a Kubernetes workload regardless of the engine, anything about the chart’s deployment surface — values-schema validation, helm test hooks, access patterns (ClusterIP port-forward, Ingress, Gateway API HTTPRoute), Prometheus ServiceMonitor, NetworkPolicy guidance, and the chart’s README.md — is shared with the Kubernetes engine and documented authoritatively in engines/k8s.md and engines/k8s.md#exposing-the-topograph-api.
 Those sections apply equally to Slinky deployments.

-2 # provider – name of the cloud provider or on-prem environment.
+2 # Name of the cloud provider or on-prem environment.

 7 namespace: ns-slinky # Namespace where Slinky is running